turingschool/front-end-curriculum/lessons/module-3/redux-thunk-middleware.md

 ### What is Middleware?

 Middleware provides a 3rd party between dispatching an action and the moment it reaches a reducer.
-It basically allows us to hook into the lifecycle of Redux and run some other code between the time an action is dipatched and the time it gets to the reducer.
+It basically allows us to hook into the lifecycle of Redux and run some other code between the time an action is dispatched and the time it gets to the reducer.

 If we think about it, there are 3 stages of an asynchronous request: